nwillc/gorelease/README.md

 1. push the tag
 1. push the repository

-If the push fails do to some credential issues it will inform you how to do it manually.
+If the push fails due to credential issues it will inform you how to do the push manually.